panda1920/twitterImageDL/README.md

 Make sure you hit the apply change button.
 Place `users.txt` file in the save location you specified earlier.
 Navigate back to main page and hit download button.

+#### Precautions
+Directory structure of the app is important.
+Pulling files/folders out of its original location may cause the app to break.